 The garden is managed by a group of committed staff and volunteers who look after this important resource.
 This group consists of staff and volunteers from MUMO, Participation and the Practice of Rights (PPR) and Grow.

-With a little bit of investment, the Forthspring garden has become an important outdoor resource for the Clonard/Woodvale areas, playing an important role in local biodiversity.
+With a little bit of investment, the Forthspring garden has become an important outdoor resource for the Clonard/Woodvale areas, playing an important role in local biodiversity, increasing habitats for local species.
 The gardener’s group is key to this process.

 MUMO delivers regular sessions during the annual Summer Scheme in the garden.
 In August 2022, MUMO delivered a community fun day with PPR and Grow which attracted 150 local residents.
+Community fun days also took place in October 2022 and May 2023 – over 100 local residents attended each of these fun days.
 Springfield Primary School’s nursery unit is currently using the garden twice a month to support the children’s mental health wellbeing.
+St. Clare’s P6 pupils came up every Tuesday during the summer 2023 term and learnt a lot about digging, growing and nurturing plants.
+Through coming up every week, these children have learnt how we are using fewer pesticides and are always looking for a natural solution to problems in the garden – it’s never a matter of just doing something, but explaining to the children why we do it a certain way.

 Forthspring appreciates the fantastic efforts of the original gardeners’ group who met before lockdown and managed the garden for years before the curent group of volunteers took over.